 At this time, the hearings have concluded.
 The committees are reviewing the record and drafting a final bill for Congress to consider soon.
 We will continue to monitor this process and hope for a positive outcome.
 Regardless of the results, InformedDNA will continue our mission to optimize patient care and health care spending toward realizing the goal of personalized medicine for all.

-If you’d like to learn more about our services for health plans, health systems and hospitals, or pharmaceutical trial sponsors and CROs, just submit the short form below and we’ll get in touch quickly.
+If you’d like to learn more about our services for health plans, health systems and hospitals, or pharmaceutical trial sponsors, just submit the short form below and we’ll get in touch quickly.
 Or, email us at firstname.lastname@example.org; call us at 844-846-3763.